 North Korea: World Watch List Points WWL Rank

+WWL 2023 98 1

 WWL 2022 96 2

 WWL 2021 94 1

 WWL 2020 94 1

 WWL 2019 94 1

-WWL 2018 94 1

-Ranks are shown above whenever the country scored 41 points or more in the WWL 2018-2022 reporting periods
+$\textit{Ranks are shown above whenever the country scored 41 points or more in the WWL 2018-2022 reporting \textit{periods}}$

-North Korea had been No. 1 on the WWL since 2002, in WWL 2021 with a score of 94 points.
+From WWL 2002 to WWL 2021, North Korea had consistently ranked No. 1.
+In WWL 2023, it returned to the top after a hiatus in WWL 2022, when the Taliban take-over in Afghanistan led to an unprecedented spike in persecution.
 The pressure in all spheres of life remains at the maximum level, no change has been observed.
-With the new 'anti-reactionary thought law', which may also have been a reaction to the denied existence of the COVID-19 pandemic in the country, the number of arrests of Christians and of house-churches closed increased, as did the violence score and the overall score (respectively by two points).
-Despite this worsened situation, this unprecedented score of 96.4 points has been eclipsed by the developments in Afghanistan.
-Therefore these two countries swapped ranks.
+With the new 'Anti-reactionary thought law', which may also have been a reaction to the long-denied existence of the COVID-19 pandemic in the country, the number of arrests of Christians and of house-churches closed increased again as the government does not seem to have been distracted as much by the pandemic as previously thought.
+Consequently, the violence score and the overall score increased respectively by 1.3 points.